Tickhill: Castle

 Tickhill Castle was built by Roger de Busli, one of the most powerful of the first wave of Norman magnates who had come to England with William the Conqueror.
 The castle had an eventful history in national life.
 It was held for the usurping prince John against his brother King Richard I, when the latter returned from abroad in 1194, after his absence on crusade, was the site of a three-week siege during baronial conflicts in 1322.
 In the civil war of the 1640s, its importance as a local centre of resistance led to its ‘slighting’ (intentional disabling) by Parliament after the defeat of the royalist forces there in 1648.
 (Conisbrough, long disused as a fortress by this time, escaped such a fate.)

 Today, Tickhill castle remains an impressive ruin, retaining its Norman gatehouse, built in 1129–1130, the foundations of the 11-sided keep (one of only two in the world) on a mound 75 ft high, built in 1178–9 on the model of the keep at Conisbrough, substantial defensive ditches, some parts of which remain as a moat, and walls enclosing an inner courtyard covering 2 acre.

-Amenities

-There are the Tickhill Estfield and St Mary's C of E primary schools.

-There are many traditional shops in Tickhill including a butchers, a fishmongers, and optician and a delicatessen.

-There is also the millpond, now popular as a duckpond.
+Jubilee Wood

 In 2002 a new public access wood was planted as a Queen's Jubilee project.
 'Jubilee Wood' consists of 2002 native trees in 4 acres of land next to the River Torne, south of Tickhill (OS map reference SK 599917).

 Flooding

+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire (West).
+Television signals are received from the Emley Moor TV transmitter.
+The Belmont TV transmitter can also be received which broadcast BBC Yorkshire and Lincolnshire and ITV Yorkshire (East).
+Local radio stations are BBC Radio Sheffield, Heart Yorkshire, Capital Yorkshire, Hits Radio South Yorkshire, Sine FM, Greatest Hits Radio South Yorkshire, and TX1 Radio.
+The town is served by local newspaper, Doncaster Free Press.